jeremyfprice/educ6811-syllabus/contract_grading.md

   2. Making Connections
   3. Looking Back, Looking Ahead
 3. Respond to *at least two* other students' postings on the above intermediate performances.
-4. Respond to *at least one* response to one of your original postings.
+4. Respond to *at least one* response to one of your original postings in each of the above intermediate performances.
 Engage in dialogue, that's how we learn ;-)

 ## Meeting Expectations: B